Frequently Asked Questions

 Q: Why not add a power jack to all of the MIDI Solutions products that could be used only if needed?

 A: Unfortunately connecting a power source to a MIDI-powered product will create a ground loop (see this FAQ).
 To eliminate ground loops all MIDI inputs would need to contain optical isolation circuitry.
 However, optically isolated MIDI inputs cannot draw power, and without any MIDI inputs that can draw power, a wall adapter would no longer be optional, but required for every MIDI Solutions product.
-Rather than require the use of a wall adapter for every MIDI Solutions product, we decided to offer the Power Adapter to enable the MIDI Solutions products to be used with the small percentage of products on the market that do not follow the MIDI specification.
+Rather than require the use of a wall adapter for every MIDI Solutions product, we decided to offer the Power Adapter as a workaround for those cases in which power is not available.

 Q: Ignoring ground loop issues, is it possible to connect a power source in parallel with the MIDI source that is connected to a MIDI Solutions product?

 A: In theory this could work with the addition of level translation circuitry.
-For example if the MIDI source is operating at 3V, and a 5V power source is connected in parallel, then the incoming 0 - 3V data signal would need to be translated to a 0 - 5V signal in order to be recognized by the MIDI Solutions product.
+For example if the MIDI source is operating at 3.3V, and a 5V power source is connected in parallel, then the incoming 0 - 3.3V data signal would need to be translated to a 0 - 5V signal in order to be recognized by the MIDI Solutions product.
 It's possible this could even work without level translation circuitry if the positive data source voltage exceeds the positive input threshold voltage.
-But even if it appears to work it is risky practice since there is the potential for the threshold voltage to shift out of range in response to environmental changes.
+But even if it appears to work it may not be reliable since there is the potential for the threshold voltage to shift out of range in response to environmental changes.
 The MIDI Solutions Power Adapter both resolves the level translation problem and eliminates ground loops.

 Q: My MIDI Solutions product is operating intermittently, what could be wrong?